LaCara Biddles

 Changing the Culture

 Grief and grieving is not a topic people openly talk about, especially when it’s related to pregnancy and infant loss.
-The death of a baby is uncomfortable and many do not know how to talk about it or how to support one through the experience.
+The death of a baby is uncomfortable, and many do not know how to talk about it or how to support one through the experience.
 As a result, people tend to avoid it or attempt to offer words of support that often do more harm than good.

 Why it's Important?

 The death of my daughter changed me to my core.
-Her death is a heaviness I carry with me with every breath I take.
+Her death is a heaviness I carry with every breath I take.
 There will never be a day that I don’t grieve her.

 Therefore, if you know of someone who has experienced pregnancy or infant loss, I invite you to be there for them.
-Provide them with an opportunity to share their story, if they so choose.
+Provide them with an opportunity to share their story if they so choose.

 LaCara Biddles, her husband and baby